 Our trip to Europe last summer is totally memorable; the sights are breathtaking and the experience is surreal.
-With the aim not to stress the vacation that much and avoid following a day-to-day loaded schedule, we planned our own itinerary (travelled without a guide or group) with our kid as the top-of-mind concern.
-We arrived in Austria (Vienna, Hallstat, Salzburg) then Czech (Prague), Switzerland (Zurich), to Germany (Munich, Stuttgart, Frankfurt).
+With the aim not to stress the vacation that much and avoid following a day-to-day loaded schedule, we planned our own itinerary (traveled without a guide or group) with our kid as the top-of-mind concern.
+We arrived in Austria (Vienna, Hallstatt, Salzburg) then Czech (Prague), Switzerland (Zurich), to Germany (Munich, Stuttgart, Frankfurt).
 Pan your eyes from left to right and the view is a guaranteed beauty.

 But getting too engrossed with what we are seeing might not be ideal as we still have to be on guard.
 Excited with your European tour?
 Here are a few reminders before you fly.

-1. Get ready to walk for kilometres.
+1. Get ready to walk for kilometers.
 Forget the fancy shoes and just pack your most comfortable pair.
 Appreciating the place is way better on foot and get up close with the intricate details of the surroundings.
-If you are visiting on a summer (end of May to August), do not wear flats with thin sole.
+If you are visiting on a summer (end of May to August), do not wear flats with a thin sole.
 Remember, you will walk on cobble stones/brick floors and you will feel the roughness of their pathways if your feet are not properly equipped.